-Dear Colleague:
+Dear Colleague and Educational Leader:

-Welcome to the Educational Leadership Program!
-We are grateful for your willingness to work with us and our students.
-The excellence of the Educational Leadership Program depends on the quality internship experiences provided by institutions such as yours.
+The College of Education at DePaul University is grateful for your willingness to work with us and our students.
+The excellence of our Educational Leadership Program depends not only on coursework but in large part on the quality internship experiences provided by living schools such as yours.
 It is our sincere hope that working together will be mutually beneficial for all of us.